 This area is also easy to see the sea from a closer distance.

-The next part is the ruins of a forest destroyed by a storm and deer gnawing on tree trunks.
+The next part is the remnants of a forest destroyed by a storm, with deer chewing on tree trunks, leaving a striking and somewhat eerie scene.

 I rested and had lunch here, before continuing the journey.

-The next destination has rugged terrain, and is quite dangerous if it rains and has strong winds.
+The next destination features rugged terrain, which can be quite dangerous if it rains or if there are strong winds.

-This is a vertical mountain, about 800 meters high.
-When I went, I also saw a few people climbing here.
+This is a steep mountain, about 800 meters high.
+When I visited, I saw a few people climbing here as well.

-After about 30 minutes of climbing this terrain, I arrived at Daijagura (大蛇嵓), a place with cliffs jutting out, allowing you to see the entire majestic surrounding scenery.
+After about 30 minutes of climbing, I reached Daijagura (大蛇嵓), a spot with jutting cliffs that offers a stunning view of the entire majestic surrounding landscape.

 The video I recorded here:

-This cliff is quite slippery and windy, so I don't dare take my camera down here =)))
+This cliff is quite slippery and windy, so I didn’t dare take my camera down there =)))

-In return, I still asked my colleague to take a photo of my virtual life hehe
+In return, I had my colleague take a photo of my "virtual life" hehe!

 Most valuable view today.